-- Grand Events at 615-641-1111

-- Liberty Party Rental at 615-822-4392

-- Art Pancake at 615-834-1234

-- Grand Central Party Rentals at 615-868-3747

-- If disposables must be used, here are some choices, recommended in order of least environmental impact: 1) paper products with a high recycled content (i.e. paper cups or napkins made with recycled paper), 2) bioware that is made of corn, potatoes, etc. that is biodegradable or compostable, or 3) #1 or #2 plastic ware.
+- Art Pancake at 615-834-1234 - Classic Party Rentals at 615-641-1111 - Grand Central Party Rentals at 615-868-3747 - Liberty Party Rental at 615-822-4392 - If disposables must be used, here are some choices, recommended in order of least environmental impact: 1) paper products with a high recycled content (i.e. paper cups or napkins made with recycled paper), 2) bioware that is made of corn, potatoes, etc. that is biodegradable or compostable, or 3) recyclable plastic ware. - Eliminate excess packaging by serving food in large containers instead of single-servings.
+Provide bulk water, coffee and drink dispensers instead of individually packaged products. - Serve bite-sized or finger foods to minimize plate and utensil use. - Get an accurate count of attendance before the event to eliminate excess food waste.

-- Eliminating excess packaging by serving food in large containers instead of single-servings.
-Provide bulk water, coffee and drink dispensers instead of individually packaged products. - Serving bite-sized or finger foods to minimize plate and utensil use. - Getting an accurate count of attendance before the event to eliminate excess food waste. - Donate excess food to food banks, if possible.
-Make sure you call ahead to learn holiday hours of operation: - Second Harvest Food Bank at 615-329-3491 - Nashville Rescue Mission at 615-255-2475.
+- Donate excess food to food banks, if possible.
+Make sure you call ahead to learn holiday hours of operation:

+- Second Harvest Food Bank at 615-329-3491

+- Nashville Rescue Mission at 615-255-2475.